What is Windows 10 recovery disk?

 3. Then select the USB flash drive you prepared, and click”Next” to continue.

-4. On the next screen, click “Create” to begin creating Windows 10 recovery USB drive.
+4. On the next screen, you will be told everything on the drive will be deleted, so please make sure there is no important data.
+Then, click “Create” to begin creating Windows 10 recovery USB drive.

 After finishing this process, you will see an option “Delete the recovery partition from your PC” if you have a Windows recovery partition in Windows 10 computer.
 You can click it to delete recovery partition to free up some space on your computer.